ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 See the example below to learn how to create an action button which removes the article in the table.
 The table component has to be wrapped into the remove article form.

-Adding the `ibexa-toggle-btn-state` CSS class to the form with `data-toggle-button-id` data-attribute causes that button with `#article_remove_remove` id is enabled whenever any chceckbox is selected.
+Adding the `ibexa-toggle-btn-state` CSS class to the form with the id from this `data-toggle-button-id` causes the button with the assigned id is enabled whenever any checkbox is selected.

 This is a built-in mechanism, you have to tell the system to render the button, make it disabled by default.
 Next, pass it under the `action` parameter to the table headline.